dediop0/dediop0/README.md

 </br>
 </br>
--  If you have any question/feedback, please do not hesitate to reach out to me via any of the links above!
+-  If you have any question/feedback, please do not hesitate to reach out to me via <a href="mailto: JemioloKryspin@Yahoo.Com">email</a>

 ##  COMMUNITY CREATION
 ##  https://discord.gg/VUSAS92vta

 ##  I have previously used
-- JavaScript (Still have a lot to learn though)
+- JavaScript
 - HTML
 - CSS
+- GoLang
+- Batch
+- Lua
-- Tailwind
+- Rust

 ##  I'm currently learning

-- JavaScript
 - ReactJS